Wind energy boom and golden eagles collide in the US West

 1 of24 Clouds cast shadows near wind turbines at a wind farm along the Montana-Wyoming state line on Monday, June 13, 2022.
 The rush to build wind farms to combat climate change is colliding with preservation of one of the U.S. West's most spectacular predators, the golden eagle.
 Scientists say the species is teetering on the edge of decline and worry that proliferating wind turbines could push them over the brink.
 Emma H. Tobin/AP Show More Show Less

-11 of24 A droplet of blood from a young golden eagle is put into a vial by researcher Bryan Bedrosian with the Teton Raptor Center, after the bird was temporarily captured at a nesting site on Wednesday, June 15, 2022, near Cody, Wyo.
+10 of24 A droplet of blood from a young golden eagle is put into a vial by researcher Bryan Bedrosian with the Teton Raptor Center, after the bird was temporarily captured at a nesting site on Wednesday, June 15, 2022, near Cody, Wyo.
 Lead poisonings are a significant cause of golden and bald eagle deaths.
-Matthew Brown/AP Show More Show Less 12 of24
+Matthew Brown/AP Show More Show Less

 14 of24 Wind turbines stand at a wind farm along the Montana-Wyoming state line on Monday, June 13, 2022.
 The rush to build wind farms to combat climate change is colliding with preservation of one of the U.S. West's most spectacular predators, the golden eagle.
 Scientists say the species is teetering on the edge of decline and worry that proliferating wind turbines could push them over the brink.
 Emma H. Tobin/AP Show More Show Less 15 of24